SarahYLawrence/Implementing-Iterative-Methods/README.md

 BiCGSTAB (Bi-Conjugate Gradient Stabilized) is designed for general nonsymmetric matrices and improves stability by combining bi-conjugacy ideas with an additional smoothing step.

 # Run
-run the following in order
+Go to project code in colab and run the following inorder
 - function spd_matrix
 - function conjugate_gradient
 - function gmres_residuals